ClaytonSeabaughGH/Streaming-Data-Pipeline-Project-Clayton-Seabaugh/README.md

 - Machine learning-powered sentiment analysis 🤖

 📢 Final Words
-With Kafka Producer & Consumer: Seabaugh Edition, you can efficiently stream, process, and analyze music data in real-time.
+With Clayton Seabaugh's Kafka Producer & Consumer, you can efficiently stream, process, and analyze music data in real-time.
 Whether you're tracking trends or diving deep into sentiment analysis, this system has you covered.
 Happy streaming! 🎶